franciscop/server/docs/tutorials/sessions-production/README.md

 SECRET=your-random-string-here
 ```

 This will be used to secure the cookies as well as for other plugins that need a secret.
 Make it unique, long and random.
 Then **don't forget to add a different one for the production server** and other stages in your deploy pipeline if any.
+Also, exclude the `.env` file from Git [as explained here](http://localhost:3000/documentation/options/#environment).

 ## Storage